 -

 Fire engine or motorized sprayer.
 EC Flader of Jöhstadt, Germany, circa 1920.
-Motorised sprayer designed for horse-drawn operation by the firm EC Flader of Jöhstadt (name partially visible on rectangular label on front of unit), with fold-down compartment and space for machinery at rear, powered by two spoked wheels and fitted with a vertical bar to be fixed to the ground when in use.
-This type of machinery was used by firemen, usually in towns, and the present example is known to have been in use, for example, in 1925 in Wellsdorf.
+Motorised sprayer designed for horse-drawn operation by the firm EC Flader of Jöhstadt (name partially visible on the rectangular label on the front of the apparatus), with a folding compartment and space for machinery in the rear area, powered by two spoked wheels and fitted with a vertical bar to be fixed to the ground when in use.
+This type of machinery was used by firemen, usually in cities, and the present example is known to have been in use, for example, in 1925 in Wellsdorf.

 · Size: 130x230x145 cms.